Disable Multifactor Authentication

 1. On the User Categories page of Security Console, select a user category.

-2. Click Two-Factor Authentication.
+2. Select Two-Factor Authentication.

-3. Click Edit.
+3. Select Edit.

-In non-production environments, if users don't need to sign in using MFA, security administrators can deselect this option to not enforce MFA.
+If users don't need to sign in using MFA, security administrators can deselect this option to not enforce MFA.

-Steps to Enable and Configure
+Steps to enable and configure

 You don't have to do anything to enable this feature.

-Access Requirements
+Access requirements

 To manage the MFA settings in Security Console, administrators must be assigned a custom role based on the IT Security Manager role.